azurepocmain/fabricpocmain.github.io/articles/spark-job-livy-notebook-runtime-evaluation-api-invocations.md

 To call the Pipeine Spark Job via API the below code was leveraged:

 ```
-#Notebook run with Spark Job
+#Pipeline run with Spark Job
 import os
 import requests
 from dotenv import load_dotenv